-If you apply brighter spending patterns and utilize the public facilities and student facilities in the best way possible, you will have no difficulty in managing your finances.
-The lifestyle in Germany may differ from where you live - since big cities are costly in comparison to small cities or towns.
+If you apply brighter spending patterns and utilize the public and student facilities best, you will have no difficulty managing your finances.
+The lifestyle in Germany may differ from where you live - since big cities are costly compared to small cities or towns.

-Learning to cook basic food items will save you tons of euros on a long term basis and also in controlling your food expenses which in return, helps you save up for a good meal in an average restaurant.
-Universities also provide good food services at low-cost in their cafeteria, where a card system is used for students.
+Learning to cook essential food items will save you tons of euros on a long-term basis and also in controlling your food expenses which, in return, helps you save up for a good meal in an average restaurant.
+Universities also provide good food services at low cost in their cafeteria, where a card system is used for students.

-Health insurance in Germany is compulsory from the day of your arrival and you can opt for a health insurance plan.
-You can choose from provided two insurance plans (private insurance plan and public insurance plan) and according to the premium you can pay and look after your health needs.
+Health insurance in Germany is compulsory from the day of your arrival, and you can opt for a health insurance plan.
+You can choose from two provided insurance plans (private and public), and according to the premium, you can pay and look after your health needs.

-This includes all the extra expenses you incur after all your basic expenses are met.
-If you want to roam around Germany for shopping, it might bring some changes within your budget for other expenses as well because the clothing brands are of high quality and pricey.
+This includes all the extra expenses you incur after all your essential expenses are met.
+If you want to roam around Germany for shopping, it might bring changes within your budget for other expenses because the clothing brands are high quality and pricey.

 You’ll experience various festivals and carnivals here since these will be a good escape for students from their hectic study life.
 To participate in such festivals and travel within the country, keep some money aside from your budget.